 To conclude, these re-inscriptions provide us with evidence of the literacy practices and conceptual frameworks of different audiences.
 Through a practice of scribal re-inscription the prophetic dreams and associated miraculous abilities of Hasan Pasha are variously foregrounded or elided in the different manuscripts.
-I do not believe that it is an accident that the two manuscripts (O.R.12961 and O.R.700) that are politically the most subversive and contest the political dominance of a central imperial military-administrative elite are also those, which are religiously the most heterodox.
-Starting in the sixteenth century the fashioning of Ottoman imperial identities became increasingly sacralised as part of a broader process of confessionalisation.
-This theologization of political discourse accorded religion a more prominent role in enhancing the authority of the state (Krstic 2009 52).
-Sunnism was therefore gradually re-imagined as the state religion and articulated and policed through a combination of religio-legal law codes, architecture, and a centralised bureaucratic infrastructure all of which explicitly worked to negotiate and reinforce the boundaries of belief and orthodoxy.
-This politicisation of religious discourse resulted in the state implementing a greater control over religious practices and rites that resulted in the development of a religio-political orthodoxy: an official, state-sanctioned version of Islam that supplanted an earlier more ecumenical approach to religious practice and belief (Krstic, 2009 47).
-The depiction of Hasan Pasha in manuscripts O.R.12961 and O.R700 contests the increasingly hegemonic alignment of a state controlled piety and political loyalty to a centralised, imperial bureaucratic-military structure inherent in this process of confessionalisation.
-The depiction of Hasan Pasha as a Sufi warrior saint achieved through his prophetic visions, miraculous abilities and ability to commune with God, combined with his positioning outside of the central imperial military-administrative system and its hierarchical structures of dependency reflect the implied audience’s preference for a hero was not a devoted servant of the imperial centre, but was a man with loyalties to communities on the religious and political periphery.
-In contrast, in O.216, H.O.71d and Katib Celebi’s account Hasan Pasha is reimagined for audiences who identified with the projection of imperial, confessional identities outlined above: the heteropraxic warrior saint with local loyalties is re-written as a competent administrator and commander, a pious orthopraxic Muslim whose loyalty is unquestioningly given to the central bureaucratic, imperial power.
+I do not believe that it is an accident that the two manuscripts (O.R.12961 and O.R.700) that are politically the most subversive and contest the political dominance of a central imperial military-administrative elite are also those which are religiously the most heterodox.
+Starting in the sixteenth century, the fashioning of Ottoman imperial identities became increasingly sacralized as part of a broader process of confessionalization.
+This theologization of political discourse accorded religion a more prominent role in enhancing the authority of the state (Krstic 2009:52).
+Sunnism was therefore gradually re-imagined as the state religion, and was articulated and policed through a combination of religio-legal law codes, architecture and a centralized bureaucratic infrastructure, all of which explicitly worked to negotiate and reinforce the boundaries of belief and orthodoxy.
+This politicization of religious discourse resulted in the state implementing a greater control over religious practices, and rites that resulted in the development of a religio-political orthodoxy: an official, state-sanctioned version of Islam that supplanted an earlier more ecumenical approach to religious practice and belief (Krstic 2009:47).
+The depiction of Hasan Pasha in manuscripts O.R.12961 and O.R.700 contests the increasingly hegemonic alignment of a state-controlled piety and political loyalty to a centralized, imperial bureaucratic-military structure inherent in this process of confessionalization.
+The depiction of Hasan Pasha as a Sufi warrior saint achieved through his prophetic visions, miraculous abilities and ability to commune with God, combined with his positioning outside of the central imperial military-administrative system and its hierarchical structures of dependency, reflect the implied audience’s preference for a hero who was not a devoted servant of the imperial centre, but a man with loyalties to communities on the religious and political periphery.
+In contrast, in O.216, H.O.71d and Katib Celebi’s account, Hasan Pasha is reimagined for audiences who identified with the projection of the imperial, confessional identities outlined above: the heteropraxic warrior saint with local loyalties is re-written as a competent administrator and commander, a pious orthopraxic Muslim whose loyalty is unquestioningly given to the central bureaucratic, imperial power.

-Dr Claire Norton
+Claire Norton

-Senior Lecturer in History

 St Mary's University, UK

-e-mail Claire.norton@smuc.ac.uk
+Claire.norton@smuc.ac.uk

-Bibliography
+References

 Benson, C. D. 2000.
 Another fine manuscript mess: authors, editors, and readers of Piers Plowman.
-In New Directions in Later Medieval Manuscript Studies.
-D. Pearsall, ed. pp 15-28.
+In New Directions in Later Medieval Manuscript Studies, ed.
+D. Pearsall, pp. 15–28.
 York: York Medieval Press.

 Birge, J.K.
 1937.
 The Bektashi Order of Dervishes London: Luzac and Co.